Penske Autosport: 2021–22 season

 The ex-Formula One driver Antonio Giovinazzi replaced Eriksson to partner Sette Câmara.
 The season was considered as the worst of the team, as the team finished last in the Team's Championship.

 2022–23 season

 Partnering DS Automobiles after Techeetah folded, the team was rebranded as DS Penske.
 The driver lineup consists of two driver champions Jean-Éric Vergne and Stoffel Vandoorne.
 Vergne won the Hyderabad ePrix, the first victory for the team since 2016.

 2023–24 season

 Both Vergne and Vandoorne were retained in season 10.

 2024–25 season

 Vandoorne was released from the team and has his seat exchanged with Maximilian Günther.
 Günther managed to win two rounds in this season: race 1 of the Jeddah ePrix and race 1 of the Shanghai ePrix.

 2025–26 season

-Vergne moved to their sister team Citroën Racing.
-He would be replaced by Taylor Barnard.
+Vergne moved to DS sister team Citroën Racing and was replaced by former McLaren driver Taylor Barnard.
+In March 2026, DS announced that they will exit the series at the end of the season.
+Barnard secured the team's only victory of the season in race two of the London ePrix finale, thereby becoming the youngest Formula E race winner at 22.